Non-synchronous rotation on Europa driven by ocean currents: Methods and Model

-Then the torque is multiplied by an appropriate constant---{$24\times360=8640$ in our case as the model's resolution is 1/24 of a degree}---to represent the torque applied by a 360\degree{} longitude ocean.
+\end{linenomath*} Then the torque is multiplied by an appropriate constant---{$24\times360=8640$ in our case as the model's resolution is 1/24 of a degree}---to represent the torque applied by a 360\degree{} longitude ocean.
 We calculate the moment of inertia of the ice shell as $I=8\pi\rho_i R^5 (1-\alpha^5)/15=4.5\times10^{32}$ kg~m$^2$, where $\alpha=(R-H_{\mathrm{ice}})/R$, the ice shell density is $\rho_i=917$~kg~m$^{-3}$, and $H_{\mathrm{ice}}=10$~km.
 The uncertainty of the latter value is comparable to the ice thickness itself.
-In the absence of linear drag in the ocean model $r_o\sim 9.2\times 10^{-9}$s$^{-1}$ while the value is higher when the oceanic drag coefficient is taken into account, $r_o\sim 3.2\times 10^{-8}$~s$^{-1}$.
+Following Eq.~\eqref{eq:r0}, in the absence of linear drag in the ocean, $r_o\sim 9.2\times 10^{-9}$s$^{-1}$ while the value is higher when the oceanic drag coefficient is taken into account; i.e., $r_o\sim 3.2\times 10^{-8}$~s$^{-1}$ when using a standard ocean linear drag of $\tilde{r}_o=2\times 10^{-4}$ m~s$^{-1}$ and $r_o\sim 7.9\times 10^{-8}$~s$^{-1}$ when using a three times larger ocean linear drag of $\tilde{r}_o=6\times 10^{-4}$ m~s$^{-1}$.
 We note that different linear drag coefficients $\tilde{r}_o$ result in different surface currents and thus different forcing; thus the friction coefficient $r_o$ cannot be altered without altering the ocean forcing $\omega_o$.
-Yet, our results indicate that both simulations with and without oceanic drag $\tilde{r}_o$ yielded similar constrain on $\tau$. {We note that we performed only two, 2d, oceanic simulations to estimate the torque due to ocean currents that resulted in similar retrograde drift.
-This retrograde flow is consistent with previous studies\cite{Soderlund-Schmidt-Wicht-et-al-2014:ocean, Ashkenazy-Tziperman-2021:dynamic, Kang-2022:different} that reported westward flow at the upper ocean of the low latitudes.
-We adopted here a typical linear drag coefficient $\tilde r_o$, and we conjecture that ocean flow with an even higher linear drag coefficient will result in a smaller torque, slower icy-shell drift, and thus smaller lower limit constraint for the icy shell time scale, $\tau$. }
+However, our results show that all simulations with and without oceanic drag $\tilde{r}_o$ yield similar constraints on $\tau$.
+We note that we performed only three, 2D, oceanic simulations to estimate the torque due to ocean currents, and found that all resulted in similar retrograde drift; by retrograde drift, we are referring to the ice shell spinning slightly slower than the synchronous angular rate that would have kept the same point of the ice shell facing Jupiter.
+This retrograde flow is consistent with previous studies \cite{Soderlund-Schmidt-Wicht-et-al-2014:ocean, Ashkenazy-Tziperman-2021:dynamic, Kang-2022:different} that reported westward flow at the upper ocean of the low latitudes.